vapory-mining/eth-proxy/README.md

 # Proxy working check

 * To check that proxy works open in browser http://127.0.0.1:8080/ (or your changed ip and port from config)
-* If you see "Ethereum stratum proxy" and some infos about connections.
+* If you see "Vapory stratum proxy" and some infos about connections.
 * If not then mostly case that you have application running on this port, at example Antivirus.

 #Donations

-* ETH:  0xea7263feb7d8a8ab0a11eedd8f1ce04412ab0820
+* ETH/VAP:  0x5e7d4ab47b6f44d7ba5dc8777bd2fb6c9a1671b9

 #Requirements

-eth-proxy is built in python.
+vap-proxy is built in python.
 I have been testing it with 2.7.3, but it should work with other versions.
 The requirements for running the software are below.

 * Python 2.7+
 * python-twisted